United Hospital Center Pharmacy Residency Program

 The WVU Medicine United Hospital Center Post Graduate Year One (PGY-1) Pharmacy residency program is designed to build upon Doctor of Pharmacy (Pharm.D) education and outcomes.
 The program is structured to further contribute to the development of clinical pharmacists responsible for medication-related care of patients with a diverse range of conditions.
 Furthermore, completion of the program will provide the necessary foundation allowing for the pursuit of advanced education and training opportunities including specialized postgraduate year two (PGY-2) pharmacy residency training, as well as board certification eligibility.

-The WVU Medicine United Hospital Center PGY1 Pharmacy residency program has been granted candidate status and will undergo its accreditation survey with ASHP in the Spring 2025.
+The WVU Medicine United Hospital Center PGY1 Pharmacy residency program has been granted accreditation status by the American Society of Health-System Pharmacists (ASHP), effective July 1st, 2024.

 Qualifications